-Girl, four, praised for ‘saving mother’s life’ by calling 999 after fall
+Four-year-old girl praised for ‘saving mother’s life’ by calling 999 after fall

 Superintendent Colin Williamson, of Durham Police, said: "At first it was unclear if the call was a hoax.

-“It sounded like a child playing on the line which means it could be disconnected to free up the line for other emergencies.
+"It sounded like a child playing on the line which means it could be disconnected to free up the line for other emergencies."

-“After great questioning and patience by the call handler it became apparent that the child’s mother was injured.”

-Deputy Chief Constable Jo Farrell presented a certificate to the youngster alongside a goody bag.